 Therefore, human behavior is the product of those genes that have caused our ancestors to get them into every generation to date, so we act a lot like those particular cavemen.
 Most of those genes existed before we were human, so we also act a lot like animals too.

-We may be the product of more than one billion years of evolution, but we are also the product of more than one hundred thousand years of human evolution, and we instinctively know that in the last few thousand years, we have evolved something quite special ….
+Although we are the product of more than one billion years of evolution, we are also the product of more than one hundred thousand years of human evolution, and we instinctively know that in the last few thousand years, we have evolved something quite special ….
 The Soul of Humanity.